malahx/SRL/README.md

 #### Troubleshooting ?

-This mod will not work fine with all other mods that will lock/unlock the recovery button, as multiplayer's mods.
+This mod will not work well with all other mods that will lock/unlock the recovery button, such as multiplayer's mods.

 #### CHANGELOG